rapidsai/deployment/source/platforms/snowflake.md

       - snowflake-cli
 ```

-activate the environment `mamba activate snow-cli` and configure your Snowflake
+Activate the environment `mamba activate snow-cli` and configure your Snowflake
 CLI connection

 ```bash
 snow connection add
 ```

-Follow the wizard,
+Follow the wizard.

 Note: if you don't recall `<ORG>-<ACCOUNT-NAME>` you can obtain them
 by running the following in the Snowflake SQL worksheet.